owenn2106/owenn2106/README.md

 <h1>Hi there!</h1>

+<p>My name is Owenn Gimli, currently a Mathematics student at Universitas Prasetiya Mulya BSD Indonesia and a DS/SE at Supertype.ai, creating amazing products</p>

-<p>I'm Owenn Gimli, a passionate self-taught web developer and data scientist.
+<p>I'm a passionate self-taught web developer and data scientist.
 You might wonder why I chose to learn web development with data science right?
 Besides being able to make amazing mathematical useful models, I love deploying them into creative, beautiful-looking & interactive web apps.</p>

 <p>I love sharing ideas and work with amazing talented people!
 So do contact me for collaborations or even for a chat!
 P.s.
 I don't bite 😂</p>